opsdisk/metagoofil/README.md

 New code is here, take it for a spin: https://github.com/opsdisk/metagoofil

 ##### metagoofil
 There are two parts to metagoofil.
-The first part is the ability to search Google for specific types of files being publically hosted on a domain and download them to your local box.
+The first part is the ability to search Google for specific types of files being publicly hosted on a domain and download them to your local box.
 For instance, it uses this Google query to find all the .pdf files being hosted on example.com and downloads a local copy

      site:example.com filetype:pdf